w3c/webextensions/proposals/dom_execute.md

 worlds inject in the main world.
 In the future, we will expand this to allow a script to inject in additional other worlds, such as a content script injecting in a user script world.

+### Transferables

+It would be nice to consider supporting [transferables](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Transferable_objects) in the future.
+However, this has significant cost associated with it (and some potential other considerations), and is left out of the initial version of the API.

+### Promise support

+An injected function may evaluate to a promise.
+These cannot be serialized, which would (with the current proposed behavior) throw an error.
+We could instead add handling to wait for the promise to settle and return the result.